LoopKit/loopdocs/docs/nightscout/overview.md

             * monitor Loop
             * issue remote commands for carbs, bolus and overrides

 Nightscout is useful for all Loopers.
 Adults who take care of themselves find the reports and analysis methods from the Nightscout site provide effective tools to monitor their settings and provide reports for their health care provider.
 It also stores Loop configurations so they can be reviewed.
-With Loop dev, the saved Nightscout profiles can be downloaded to a new app for quick onboarding, should you ever need to start fresh.
+With Loop 3, the saved Nightscout profiles can be downloaded to a new app for quick onboarding, should you ever need to start fresh.

 Setting up a Nightscout site is described in a separate web site: [Nightscout: Documentation](https://nightscout.github.io).